Oyekanmi/Alzheimer_Disease_Classification/README.md

 ## Methodological Novelty

 1. **Sequential Feature Embeddings**:
-   - Introduces an **Ensemble Manifold Regularized Sparse Low-Rank Approximation (EMR-SLRA)** for dimensionality reduction while preserving the intrinsic geometry of multimodal data.
+   - Adopted the **Ensemble Manifold Regularized Sparse Low-Rank Approximation(EMR-SLRA) by (Zhang et al., 2015)** for dimensionality reduction while preserving the intrinsic geometry of multimodal data.
    - This method creates a joint low-dimensional embedding from MRI and PET features, capturing interdependencies between modalities and mitigating the curse of dimensionality.

 2. **Regularized Multikernel Support Vector Machine (SVM)**: